A “whisper network” is what it’s called when people quietly, privately, warn one another about other people who are dangerous.

 • They’ll probably do it when the two of you are alone together.

 • They probably won’t directly say that the person is a harasser.
 Instead they may use language that, if you quote them, won’t sound too bad.
-Like “flirty” or “old school” or “creepy.”
+Like they might say someone is “flirty” or “old school” or “creepy.”

 • They usually won’t give you any facts.
 (They may know facts, but not tell them to you.)
 Instead they may say things that are vague and general, like “Kevin has a reputation” or “Everybody knows about Sylvain.”